ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-date/index.md

 <grid-example title='Date as String Editor' name='date-as-string-editor' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-Simple date editor that uses the standard HTML date `input`.
-Similar to the **Date Cell Editor**, but works off of cell values with [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) type.
+`agDateStringCellEditor` is a simple date editor that uses the standard HTML date input.
+It’s similar to the Date Cell Editor, but works off of cell values with [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) type.

 The date format is controlled via [Cell Data Types](/cell-data-types/) and the [Date as String Data Type Definition](/cell-data-types/#date-as-string-data-type-definition).
 The default is `'yyyy-mm-dd'`.